This annual list of the best acai bowl franchises was posted on October 1, 2022.

 Acai bowl outlets usually don’t limit themselves to acai bowls, but serve a range of blended fruit bowls, smoothies, juices, and other dishes.
 This allows them to cater to a wider audience and to keep up sales during seasonal shifts in eating patterns.
+Because they’re based on frozen fruit, acai bowls are particularly popular in the summer.
+Business is likely to vary with the seasons, and any plan for a franchise should take this into account, with either alternative foods to see the business through the winter or a plan for significantly fluctuating business and revenues.

 The US acai bowl industry is currently worth $454 million, with nearly a thousand businesses employing over 9,000 people.
 Some businesses within the industry are very focused on acai both as a product and as a branding strategy, while others have taken a broader stance, talking about fruit bowls.
-The strength of interest in healthy eating, and the desire to have nice things while being healthy, means that interest in these products is likely to persist.
-Projected growth in the healthy eating index is likely to increase demand for the whole industry over the coming years, creating growth opportunities for franchisees in this sector.

 🎯Find Good Franchises That Are Still AVAILABLE in Your Target Area (Free Tool)

-💻How to Find, Vet, FUND & Own a Good Franchise.
-Watch Our Free Webinar Live or the Recording Later
+🚀How to Find, Vet & FUND a Good Franchise.
+Watch Our Webinar Live or the Recording Later (Register Now – It's Free)

 💰How Much Franchise Can You AFFORD?
 Use Our Free Financial Calculator